msbence/docker-nginx-tftp/README.md

 ## Motivation

-This setup is designed for one reason: to make iPXE booting easy.
+This setup is designed for one reason: to make iPXE booting and customization easy.

 iPXE first grabs its bootloader via TFTP, then immediately looks for `autoexec.ipxe` via HTTP from the exact same IP address.
-Putting TFTP and Nginx in separate containers breaks this workflow, and I run these services on a MikroTik router in my homelab (to have PXE-based provisioning), where each container gets a different IP address.
+Putting TFTP and Nginx in separate containers breaks this workflow, as I run these services on a MikroTik router in my homelab (to have PXE-based provisioning), where each container gets a different IP address.

 ---